Anatomy and Physiology of the Ear

 Middle ear (tympanic cavity), consisting of:

 Ossicles.
-Three small bones that are connected and transmit the sound waves to the inner ear.
+Three small bones that are connected and send the sound waves to the inner ear.
+The

 Eustachian tube.
 A canal that links the middle ear with the back of the nose.
 The eustachian tube

 helps to equalize the pressure in the middle ear.
 Equalized pressure is needed for